-Nor specific prior training is required for admission to the Double Degree in Law and Labor Relations, although the most appropriate training of students corresponds to that of students who have completed the Social Sciences itinerary of the Baccalaureate, as well as the Scientific-Technological itinerary, without prejudice to the Humanities being suitable Also, provided that you have included in your training the core subjects of mathematics included in the Social Sciences itinerary.
+No specific prior training is required for admission to the Double Degree in Law and Labor Relations, although the most suitable student training corresponds to that of students who have completed the Social Sciences route of the Baccalaureate, as well as the Scientific-Technological route, without prejudice to the fact that the Humanities route is also suitable, provided that it has included in its training the core subjects of mathematics contemplated in the Social Sciences route.

-It is advisable that he/she studiesshow interest in aspects related to the training objectives of the degree and have skills that qualify him as a person receptive to the learning outcomes that will be acquired by completing the degree.
-Among the Desirable qualities of the future Double Degree student include:
+It is advisable that the student demonstrate interest in aspects related to the degree's learning objectives and possess skills that enable them to be receptive to the learning outcomes they will acquire during the program.
+Desirable qualities for prospective students of the Double Degree include:

 This degree provides the most complete and comprehensive training for practicing any legal profession in Spain, except for the legal profession, which requires a master's degree for entry, and which can be accessed through this dual degree.
 It also qualifies for the direct practice of the regulated profession of Social Graduate, which requires mandatory membership in the professional association.
 It allows for the development of all the professions accessible through either of the two degrees separately.
 Therefore, it qualifies individuals to work in human resources management in the public and private sectors, to work in management, mediation, and intervention in the labor market, to teach and undertake academic research, to work in legal and labor auditing, to apply for positions in the Labor and Social Security Inspectorate (both as inspector and sub-inspector), as well as to apply for positions in the Social Security Administration (at all levels from A1).